qteatime/kate/docs/manuals/source/dev/manual/api/input.rst

 .. py:function:: frames_pressed(button: number) -> number

-  :param number button: The identifier of the button to query.
+  :param button: The identifier of the button to query.
-  :returns: The number of frames the button has been pressed for.
-  :rtype: number

   Returns the number of frames the button has been pressed for.

 .. py:function:: is_pressed(button: number) -> boolean

-  :param number button: The identifier of the button to query.
+  :param button: The identifier of the button to query.
-  :returns: Whether the button is pressed right now.
-  :rtype: boolean

-  True if the button is pressed at all at the time this is called.
+  Returns true if the button is pressed at all at the time this is called.
 This call does not have to be synchronised with the Timer API.

 .. py:function:: is_just_pressed(button: number) -> boolean

-  :param number button: The identifier of the button to query.
+  :param button: The identifier of the button to query.
-  :returns: Whether the button was pressed this frame.
-  :rtype: boolean

-  True if the button was pressed during this frame.
+  Returns true if the button was pressed during this frame.
 This only makes sense if your update function is synchronised with the Timer API.

 .. py:function:: is_just_released(button: number) -> boolean

-  :param number button: The identifier of the button to query.
+  :param button: The identifier of the button to query.
-  :returns: Whether the button was released this frame.
-  :rtype: boolean

-  True if the button was released during this frame.
+  Returns true if the button was released during this frame.
 This only makes sense if your update function is synchronised with the Timer API.